-Requested Meetings
+Requesting Meetings

-If an Intern, Supervisor, or Internship Committee Chairperson requires a conversation with the Contextual Education Director or Academic Programs Coordinator, the request should be emailed to Contextualeducation@wartburgseminary.edu.
-The request should include the topic, question, or concern of the meeting.
+If an Intern, Supervisor, or Internship Committee Chairperson requires a conversation with the Contextual Education Office, the request should be emailed to Contextualeducation@wartburgseminary.edu.
+The request should include the topic, question, or concern of the meeting along with a few times/days that would work for scheduling a meeting.